 PB&J Bars (GF, Vegan)

-- 2 flax eggs (mix 2 tablespoons freshly ground flaxseed meal with 6 tablespoons warm water and set aside til the consistency of a beaten egg)
+- 2 whole flax eggs mix 2 tablespoons freshly ground flaxseed meal with 6 tablespoons warm water and set aside til the consistency of a beaten egg

 - 1/2 cup sucanat or other unrefined dry sugar

 - 1/4 cup honey (sub 1/4 cup agave if vegan)

 - 1/2 teaspoon vanilla extract vanilla extract

 - Blitz 1 cup of rolled oats in food processor or blender until a fine powder.
 Combine flours, almond meal, rolled oats, oat powder, sucanat, baking powder, and pinch of salt in a bowl.
 Whisk to combine.
 Cut in butter and peanut butter until mixture resembles a coarse meal.
 Then add in liquid sweeteners (agave nectar and honey, or all agave), vanilla extract, and flax eggs and mix well.

 - Press 1/2 of mixture into a 13x9" pan that's been greased with coconut oil or butter.
 Spread jelly over peanut butter mixture then crumble the remaining peanut butter mixture over the jelly layer.

 - Bake for 30-35 minutes or until top begins to brown.
 Cool then cut into bars.
 Store in an airtight container.